Selling in Cheshunt?

 What issues can increase house prices in Cheshunt?

 Cheshunt is a large place with a population of around 55,000, so it stands to reason that house price growth will differ from neighbourhood to neighbourhood.
 It is therefore essential not to take the news of rising house prices in Cheshunt for granted.
 A great many issues have the potential to drive up house prices in localised areas and knowing what they could be the key to maximising the sale price your home achieves.
 For instance, house prices tend to be higher within the catchment areas of top schools.
 A lot of parents will consider paying a little more for a home if it means their children will get into a good school.
 And most buyers will consider paying a premium for the privilege of living in areas where crime levels are low.
 The building of new homes in Cheshunt and a major scheme to regenerate Waltham Cross town centre are on the cards..

 About the town of Cheshunt

-Lying just to the north of Waltham Cross and 32 miles from London, Chesham is home to the famous River Lea (or Lee), as well as the historic Lee Valley Park.
+Lying just to the north of Waltham Cross and 32 miles from London, Chesham is home to the famous River Lea (or Lee), as we and stoic Lee Valley Park.
 If you want to explore the history of this old Hertfordshire town, make sure you visit the Churchgate area, which is home to Bishops’ College, St Mary’s Church, Whit Hern Park and the 16th-century Green Dragon Inn.
 Make sure you do your history homework before visiting, however, as this was once the home town of Thomas Cromwell’s family.
-Just a mile from the town centre is Theobalds Park, which is a stunning Georgian mansion surrounded by 55 acres of parkland.
+Theobalds Park is near the town centre, a Georgian mansion surrounded by 55 acres of parkland.
 And the centre of town is a shopper’s paradise – home to leading British retail brands such as Boots, River Island and Outfit.
 There are also some fantastic pubs in Cheshunt – many of which are historic buildings and attractions in their own right.